Sachithananda/Retail-trends-data-analysis-SQL-Python-PowerBI/README.md

 # Retail Trends & Customer Shopping Behavior Analysis

 ## Overview
-This project analyzes customer shopping behavior using transactional retail data to identify purchasing patterns, revenue drivers, and trends that support business decision-making.
+This project analyzes retail customer shopping behavior to identify purchasing patterns, revenue trends, and key business insights using transactional data.

-The analysis was performed using Python for data processing and exploration, SQL for structured analytics, and Power BI for interactive reporting.
+The analysis was performed using Python for data exploration, SQL for structured analysis, and Power BI for visualization.

-## Business Problem
+## Business Objective
-Retail businesses often have large volumes of transaction data but limited visibility into:
+Retail teams often lack clear visibility into:
-- Which customer segments drive the most revenue
+- Which customers contribute the most revenue
 - How purchasing behavior changes over time
 - Which product categories perform consistently

-This project addresses these challenges through data-driven analysis.
+This project addresses these questions through data-driven analysis.

 ## Dataset
 The dataset contains customer shopping transactions including purchase dates,